 MasterShapes menu, if stamps are configured in your presentation.
-Stamps are "special" MasterShapes because they can be populated with pre-defined text options (e.g., "Confidential" or "Draft") that you can customize in the Application Settings dialog, accessed from the
+Stamps are "special" MasterShapes because they can be populated with pre-defined text options (e.g., "Confidential" or "Draft") that you can customize in the

 [stamp] placeholder (described below) to implement slide stamps.

 If your administrator has restricted changes to slide stamps via Shared Settings, you will be unable to modify stamp text options unless you are a Macabacus account administrator or run PowerPoint as a Windows administrator.

 Section titles are optional textboxes that appear on content slides in your presentation used to display the name (i.e., topic, title) of the preceding section/subsection.
 They provide the reader with visual cues about the relative positioning of a content slide in a presentation.
 Section titles are "special " MasterShapes because they integrate with Macabacus' agenda functionality—they are updated automatically when Macabacus updates the agenda, and can also be updated manually or toggled on/off from the